All Episodes

 We're foolish to accept that this whole thing, this whole thing is being looked at in the wrong way.

-It's being looked at to the prism of Democrat Party politics, which is exactly how the media wants these things looked at.
+It's being looked at through the prism of Democrat Party politics, which is exactly how the media wants these things looked at.

 And the prism of Democrat Party politics is about presidential election in 08 and how we can destroy Bush.